nalej/docs/infrastructure/inventory.md

 ### Additional requirements

 When deploying this kind of VM in the cloud we have to make sure that the cloud will allow the communication with it.
-This means that the ports used by the VM must be enabled in the cloud, with the security rules needed at a **security group level** so that the communication with the NMC and the Agents is possible.
+This means that the ports used by the VM must be also enabled in the cloud, with the security rules needed at a **security group level** so that the communication with the NMC and the Agents is possible.

-The default ports are **5577** and **5588**.
+The VM will be using the default ports, which are **5577** and **5588**, so the cloud must allow the communication with them.
 If you want to change them for whatever reason, you need to edit the `cloud-init.yaml` file, adding the following parameters under the `geolocation` data:

 ```yaml
 port: XXXX
 agentport: XXXX
 ```

 ## What is an Agent, then?